agrawal-priyank/Restaurant-Recommender-System-AWS-Hadoop-MapReduce/README.md

 # Content Based and Personalized Restaurant Recommender System - Yelp Dataset

 This is the final project for the course Advanced Hadoop MapReduce Programming (ADBMS).
-It is a recommending engine to recommend restaurants to users based on the dataset provided Yelp.
+It is a recommending engine to recommend restaurants to users based on the dataset provided by Yelp.

 # Project Description